praveen7512/CollegeAppProject/README.md

  ## Android Development Features 🛠

- - RecyclerView
+ - Build with Jetpack Compose
+ - Dependency Injection using Dagger Hilt
- - StackCard View
+ - Kotlin flow
+ - Firebase for authentication
+ - Firestore for storing data
+ - webscraping using jsoup libary
  - Networking with Retrofit
  - Webview
- - Splash Screen with Animation
+ - Splash Screen with Lottie Animation
  - Use of Coroutines
+ - MVVM Architectural pattern
+ - Voyager for navgation

  ## Architectural pattern 🛠